RedHatSatellite/soe-ci/README.md

 * Install a standard RHEL 7 server with a minimum of 4GB RAM, 50GB availabile in `/var/lib/jenkins` and 10GB available in `/var/lib/mock` if you intend to do non CI triggered mock builds (highly recommended for debugging).
 It's fine to use a VM for this.
 * verify with `timedatectl` that your timezone is set correctly (for correct timestamps in Jenkins).
-* Register the server to RHN RHEL7 base and RHEL7 rhel-7-server-satellite-tools repos.
+* Register the server to rhel-7-server-rpms and rhel-7-server-satellite-tools-6.3-rpms repos.
 You need the Satellite Tools repo for puppet.
 * Configure the server for access to the [EPEL](https://fedoraproject.org/wiki/EPEL) and [Jenkins](http://pkg.jenkins-ci.org/redhat/) repos.
     * note that for EPEL 7, in addition to the 'optional' repository (rhel-7-server-optional-rpms), you also need to enable the 'extras' repository (rhel-7-server-extras-rpms).
 * Install `httpd`, `mock`, `createrepo`, `git`, `nc` and `puppet` on the system.
 All but mock are available from the standard RHEL repos so should just install with yum. mock is available from EPEL.